Ennexa/dbimport/README.md

 ### Configuration

 The server details can be loaded from a config file.
+The default location of the config file is `$HOME/.config/dbimport.yml`.

 ```
 server: